FrancoMartinPersonal/Python-Weather-Wtsp-Alert/README.md

 # Python-Weather-Wtsp-Alert

-This Script consult in spanish the weather and then tak a screenshot, save the screen and send to a group of WhatsApp
+This Script consult in spanish the weather and then take a screenshot, save the screen and send to a group of WhatsApp

 # tecnologies